fmi/rust-projects/projects_2021.md

 https://user-images.githubusercontent.com/124255/156939358-2b2997ef-40dd-494f-ae51-72327b46bad7.mp4

-A little tetris-like game with some tweaks and additional logic, written in Rust
+A little tetris-like game with some tweaks and additional logic, written in Rust.